 The Air Force Special Operations Command (AFSOC) has cancelled without an explanation its planned order of 2,861 iPad 2 devices.

-The tablets, originally scheduled for delivery in late February, were slated to become personnel electronic flight bags that replaced hefty paper charts and technical manuals.
+The tablets, originally scheduled for delivery in late February, were meant to become personnel electronic flight bags that replaced hefty paper charts and technical manuals.

 They would have been used in surveillance aircraft and helicopter gunships, according to the Wall Street Journal.